Skip to main content

 Learning Indigenous languages, in the open

 Mob Translate is a community-built dictionary, translator, and learning surface for First Nations languages.
-It exists because most of these languages are listed as vulnerable or endangered, and their records are scattered across PDFs, archives, and lost notebooks.
+It exists because the records for many of these languages are scattered across PDFs, archives, and old notebooks.
 We're putting them in one fast, open place, owned by the communities they belong to.

 What we're building